ugeneunipro/docs/content/workflow-designer/introduction/ugene-components-and-workflow-designer/task-view-notifications-and-log-view.md

 weight: 100
 ---

-# Task View, Notifications and Log View
+# Task View, Notifications, and Log View

-When a workflow is executed in the Workflow Designer a **task** is created.
+When a workflow is executed in the Workflow Designer, a **task** is created.

 **Task View**

-Here you can see the tasks currently executed in UGENE.
+Here you can see the tasks currently being executed in UGENE.

 **Notification Icon**

-When a task has finished it’s execution, a notification is pop up.
-At any time you can watch the last notifications by clicking the _Notification Icon_.
+When a task has finished its execution, a notification pops up.
+At any time, you can view the latest notifications by clicking the _Notification Icon_.

 **Log View**